 Determine which PHP version your website uses

 Before you create a phprc file, you’ll need to know which version of PHP your site is running.
-The PHP version for each site is displayed on the (Panel > ‘Domains’ > ‘Manage Domains’) page.
+The following articles explain how to view the PHP version of your site and change it:

 When you create your phprc file on the server, you'll use this PHP version to specify the correct location of the file.